enyioman/Technical_DevOps_app/aws-infrastructure/README.md

 - **Secrets Manager** secret containing your DB connection JSON (example below)
 - (Optional) S3 bucket for Django static assets

-> 💸 This stack costs money while running.
-Destroy when done.

----

 ## Secrets Manager format (expected by bootstrap)

 Create (or reuse) a secret with this JSON structure: